June 17, 2020

 Carpets get old and worn very fast

 Dirt for carpets is like rust for metal.
 It’s gradually destroying the fibers when walked on.
 So it would look very worn much quicker.
+Worn carpets are lowering the price dramatically if you are selling home.

 Dust mites that can cause an allergy